hdShang/arxiv-daily/docs/cs-CL/2025-06-11/papers/250621558v1-bench-to-the-future-a-pastcasting-benchmark-for-forecasting-agents.md

 ---
 layout: default
-title: Bench to the Future: A Pastcasting Benchmark for Forecasting Agents
+title: "Bench to the Future: A Pastcasting Benchmark for Forecasting Agents"
 ---

 # Bench to the Future: A Pastcasting Benchmark for Forecasting Agents